irifed/vagrant-cluster/README.md

 $ vagrant plugin install vagrant-softlayer
 ```

+**Important note**: by default Vagrant will provision instances on SoftLayer sequentially, and this can take a long time.
+Fortunately, `vagrant-softlayer` plugin allows for parallel provisioning, though not officially at the time of writing this.
+See [this GitHub discussion](https://github.com/audiolize/vagrant-softlayer/issues/16) for details.

 ### Provision a cluster on a cloud

 Due to some limitations of Vagrant (or due to the fact that I could not figure this out yet), we have to explicitly tell Vagrant to use SoftLayer provider during provision step by passing PROVIDER environment variable: